I love camping by the beach, but it can be hard to find places where you can do so legally.

 Oceano Dunes is a state-owned recreation area where you can drive right along the beach to choose your camping spot.

 It’s also known as Pismo State Beach, and you’ll find it on California’s gorgeous central coast.
-You can camp in your RV, or you can grab your tent and camp in the dunes at one of the primitive beach campgrounds.
+You can camp in your RV, or you can grab your beach tent and camp in the dunes at one of the primitive beach campgrounds.
 There are vault and chemical toilets, but that’s all the facilities you can expect!